iamKaartik/Big_mart_Sales_outlet_Analysis/README.md

 # Big-mart-Sales-data-Analysis

-In this brief project, we have downloaded a very popular dataset – Big Mart Sales from Kaggle and have tried to fit an appropriate Machine Learning model that can provide us with an estimated price given several features about the item.
+In this brief project, I have downloaded a very popular dataset – Big Mart Sales from Kaggle and have tried to fit an appropriate Machine Learning model that can provide us with an estimated price given several features about the item.